mogilvie/EncryptBundle/README.md

 You can disable encryption by setting the 'is_disabled' option to true.
 Decryption still continues if any values contain the \<ENC> suffix.

-You can extend the EnryptBundle default Subscriber and override its methods.
+You can extend the EncryptBundle default Subscriber and override its methods.
 Use the 'subscriber_class' option to point the bundle at your custom subscriber.

 If you want to define your own annotation, then this can be used to trigger encryption by adding the annotation